 The Invisible College was a group of alchemists led by Robert Boyle (Wiki above calls them natural philosophers) who met in secret to avoid the attentions of the church.
 Members of the same group became the Royal Society but as time went on a rule of the society became strict avoidance of all things that hinted of the mystical and this for them included Alchemy.
 However some members secretly continued their hermetic studies and practice, these included Robert Boyle, Isaac Newton and most likely Francis Bacon who was very secretive.
 The chemistry of Boyle and the physics of Newton both undoubtedly found their origin in Alchemy.

 Having taken much of their scientific knowledge from Alchemy, becoming The Royal Society meant that members were back under the aegis of the church, not to mention the king, and not wanting to include religion or mysticism in their science they had nothing but materialism to work with.
-Thus, after three hundred plus years have passed no changes have been made and a materialist philosophy persists to this day with certain taboo subjects being referred to a pseudoscience.
+Thus, after three hundred plus years have passed no changes have been made and a materialist philosophy persists to this day with certain taboo subjects being referred to as pseudoscience.
 It’s from this materialist extremist background that the particle arises, the modern equivalent of Greek atomism.
-The idea seemingly being there has to be something ‘hard/matter’ to work with.
-However, quantum physics tends to see subatomic particles as being structure-less and wavelike, made of… “nothing” as far as physics is concerned!
+The idea seemingly being there has to be something physical ‘hard/matter’ to work with.
+However, quantum physics tends to see subatomic particles as being structureless and wavelike, made of… “nothing” as far as physics is concerned!
 See below

-Notes: Even though Alchemy was the protoscience of modern science Wiki sees fit to list it under pseudoscience.
+Notes: Even though Alchemy was the protoscience of modern science Wiki sees fit to list it under “Pseudoscience”.